-We’ve invested in the 8th Ave Line Signal Modernization project—an initiative which will solve the ongoing delays caused by old signals along the line by fully replacing them with modern signaling.
+We’ve invested in the 8 Av Line Signal Modernization project—an initiative which will solve the ongoing delays caused by old signals along the line by fully replacing them with modern signaling.
 This will provide enhancements to service on the lines when the Signal Modernization project is complete.

 Here’s what you need to know about what we’re doing, how to use alternate service options as you commute, and the service improvements we expect when the project is done.

-We are continuing the installation of the CBTC system through 2024.
-Service changes began again in early 2021, affecting service in one or both directions between 59 St-Columbus Circle and Jay St-MetroTech and will continue some weeknights and every weekend (except for Thanksgiving and Christmas) through the end of the year.
+We are continuing the installation of the CBTC system through 2024, affecting weeknight and weekend service in one or both directions between 59 St-Columbus Circle and Jay St-MetroTech.

 More reliable transit

-The installation of CBTC Signaling on the 8th Ave line especially in the Central Business District (CBD) will increase the existing throughput versus the old signal system which is nearing 80 years old.
-Problems with the old signal system is one of the leading causes of service disruptions.
+The installation of CBTC Signaling on the 8 Av line especially in the Central Business District (CBD) will increase the existing throughput versus the old signal system which is nearing 80 years old.
+Problems with the old signal system are a leading cause of service disruptions.

 More resilient transit